Loading

 • Exposure Draft of the enhancements of the Critical Infrastructure Risk Management Program Rules

-The department is running concurrent consultation processes for both initiatives, noting initial consultation has already occurred on enhancements to the CIRMP.
+The department ran concurrent consultation processes for both initiatives until 1 May 2026, noting that initial consultation had already been undertaken on enhancements to the CIRMP Rules.

 Consultation on proposed amendments to Ministerial Directions Powers in Part 3 of the Security of Critical Infrastructure Act 2018

-The department is seeking industry views on a potential package of five targeted measures to enhance the Ministerial Directions Powers under Part 3 of the SOCI Act.
+The department sought industry views on a potential package of five targeted measures to enhance the Ministerial Directions Powers under Part 3 of the SOCI Act.
 These measures aim to provide greater flexibility and precision in managing serious national security risks to critical infrastructure, while maintaining clear safeguards and accountability.
 They also respond to previous feedback from industry, including through submissions received on both Developing Horizon 2 of the 2023–2030 Australian Cyber Security Strategy and the Independent Review of the SOCI Act, calling for greater clarity on how and when a direction may be used, and what procedural safeguards will apply.

 The proposed amendments are outlined within the Consultation Paper: Proposed amendments to the Ministerial Directions Powers in Part 3 of the SOCI Act.